Cecil Vandepeer Clarke: Underground tank

 When production of the limpet mine was under way, Clarke started work on a radical and ambitious project.
 Drawing on his experiences of trench warfare in the First World War and his particular expertise in tunnelling and explosives, he drew up a proposal for an armoured trench-forming machine.
 Although the war had started, there was little real fighting on the Western Front and this period became known as the Phoney War.
 However, Clarke reasoned that eventually Germany's much vaunted Siegfried Line must be attacked.
-His trench-forming machine would drive through the earth advancing 2000 yards in a single night, men and tanks following in its wake in the relative safety of the trench it had formed.
+His trench-forming machine would drive through the earth advancing 2,000 yards in a single night, men and tanks following in its wake in the relative safety of the trench it had formed.

 Clarke's machine would use a hydraulic ram to insert cylinders of ammonal explosive about 6 ft underground.
 After detonation, the machine would advance into the crater it had just created and repeat the process.
-The machine would be protected by 6 in of armoured plate at the front to protect it from its own explosions and similarly at the top and rear as a defence against enemy fire.
-In one record, Clarke mentions "I envisaged a machine that would by hydraulic means more or less row itself through the ground."
+The machine would be protected by 6 in of armoured plate at the front to protect it from its own explosions with the same at the top and rear as a defence against enemy fire.
+Clarke wrote "I envisaged a machine that would by hydraulic means more or less row itself through the ground."
 The machine's trench would be about 6 by 4 ft.

 Clarke's proposal was sent first to the Royal Engineer and Signals Board at the Ministry of Supply.
 Clarke requested that all communication be passed through Jefferis.
 The Ministry turned down Clarke's ideas with a standard letter of rejection.

 A few weeks later, Clarke tried again.
 This time he sent his plans directly to Winston Churchill, who was at the time First Lord of the Admiralty.
-Churchill's chief scientific advisor, Frederick Lindemann, contacted Clarke by telegram to requested an immediate interview.
+Churchill's chief scientific advisor, Frederick Lindemann, contacted Clarke by telegram to request an immediate interview.
 Lindemann was impressed by Clarke and his ideas.

 Churchill already had a trenching machine in development at the Naval Land Section at the Ministry of Supply; it was known by its code name Cultivator No. 6.
 The Cultivator worked by purely mechanical means and was by this time in an advanced state.
 Clarke's idea was simpler and it would be able to clear landmines and other obstacles in its path.
 It would even be able to deal with blockhouses by placing multiple charges underneath them before blowing them up.
 The main disadvantage of Clarke's trenching machine was that at an estimated speed of 250 yd per hour it was much slower than Cultivator's 0.42 or 0.67 mi per hour.